lucasdietrich/AVRTOS/readme.md

 in thread context due to ownership and priority inheritance semantics.
 ```

+#### Features

 Moreover, some paradigms appear in  the code but re actually not implemented for now, e.g. prioritization

-- This library is not compatible with the Arduino framework for now: the kernel clock is based on the timer0 which is used for `millis()` in the arduino framework.
+This library is not compatible with the Arduino framework for now: the kernel clock is based on the timer0 which is used for `millis()` in the arduino framework.
 This should be the only limitation.

+#### Git

+Git history of the project has been reworked in order to remove big files (as screenshots or disassembly files).
+Some links can be invalid when working on an old commit.

 ## PlatformIO